 Lymph node micrometastases in lobular breast cancer

 Micrometastases include metastases of 2 mm or less, tiny cell clusters, and isolated tumor cells.
 Generally speaking, micrometastases in lymph nodes have not been found to significantly influence breast cancer prognosis.
 For example, one study found that undetected micrometastases influence prognosis in patients with sentinel lymph nodes that are initially classified as negative, but the magnitude of the difference in outcome at five years was only 1.2%.
 Since identifying such micrometastases requires more intensified pathological assessment of lymph nodes, these study findings could result in less use of techniques to find micrometastases (metastases which would otherwise remain occult or undetected).
 However, because of the diffuse nature of lobular breast cancer, lymph node metastases are more likely to be micrometastases than in ductal breast cancer.
 Forgoing pathological techniques that could find otherwise undetectible micrometastases in lobular breast cancer cases might cause some tumors to be incorrectly staged.

 Multifocal and contralateral tumors

-As noted above, lobular breast cancer is more likely to be multifocal or multicentric (more than one tumor per breast) and contralateral or bilateral (diagnosed in both breasts) than other breast cancer types.
+As noted above, lobular breast cancer is more likely to be multifocal or multicentric (more than one tumor per breast) and bilateral (diagnosed in both breasts) than other breast cancer types.
 While five-year survival rates are similar, ten-year survival rates are lower for multifocal breast cancer.
 In addition, five-year survival rates are lower for women with contralateral breast cancer compared to those with tumors only in one breast.
 This appears to be because bilateral breast tumors tend to have more aggressive characteristics.
 Lobular breast cancer patients should receive MRIs of both breasts before surgery to identify all tumors.
 The higher possibility of undetected lesions in lobular breast cancer argues for systemic treatment in addition to lumpectomy and radiation even for relatively small lobular tumors.

 Below are links to recent studies on this topic.
 For a more complete list of studies, please click on lobular breast cancer.
 Please also see our articles on lobular breast cancer (which describes this type of breast cancer) and diet for lobular breast cancer patients and survivors.